openrewrite/rewrite-docs/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md

     }
 }
 ```
+{% endcode %}

+In the `rootProject` block, we specify a dependency that contains OpenRewrite Spring recipes (`rewrite-spring`).
+If you wanted, you could also define a `rewrite` section inside of the `rootProject` that has elements like `activeRecipe` or `activeStyle`.
+In general, though, it's better to [use the command line to specify the recipes or styles](#step-4-run-the-recipe) so that you can keep your init script fairly generic.

+For a full range of options available, please see our [Gradle plugin configuration doc](/reference/gradle-plugin-configuration.md)

-### Step 3: Create the custom recipe YAML
+### Step 3: (Optional) Create a custom declarative recipe

-The init script as configured above depends on a `rewrite.yml` that exists in the root of the project directory.
+If you wanted to create your own [declarative recipe](/authoring-recipes/types-of-recipes.md#declarative-recipes) to run as part of running the init script, you'll need to create a `rewrite.yml` file in the root of the project directory.

 Here is what that might look like: